garysweaver/classmeta/README.md

     MyModel.meta(:awesome, attrs: [:name, :status], another_key: 'another_value')

-This generates a new class named "MyModel<some unique random string>" sending that class and options hash `attrs: [:name, :status], another_key: 'another_value', this_is_cool: {a: 1, b: {c: 1, d: 2}}` to the transform function of transformers associated with the :awesome and :bitchin keys in Classmeta::Options:
+This generates a new class named "MyModel<some unique random string>" sending that class and options hash `attrs: [:name, :status], another_key: 'another_value', and_a_hash: {a: 1, b: {c: 1, d: 2}}` to the transform function of transformers associated with the :awesome and :bitchin keys in Classmeta::Options:

-    MyModel.meta(:awesome, :bitchin, attrs: [:name, :status], another_key: 'another_value', this_is_cool: {a: 1, b: {c: 1, d: 2}})
+    MyModel.meta(:awesome, :bitchin, attrs: [:name, :status], another_key: 'another_value', and_a_hash: {a: 1, b: {c: 1, d: 2}})

 ### Named metas